RTEdbg/RTElib/README.md

 Follow the [Contributing Guidelines](https://github.com/RTEdbg/RTEdbg/blob/master/docs/CONTRIBUTING.md) for bug reports and feature requests regarding the RTEdbg library.
 Please use [RTEdbg.freeforums.net](https://rtedbg.freeforums.net/) for general discussions about the RTEdbg toolkit.

 When asking a support question, be clear and take the time to explain your problem properly.
-If your problem is not strictly related to this project, we recommend that you use [Stack Overflow](https://stackoverflow.com/) or similar forums instead.
+If your problem is not strictly related to this project, we recommend that you use [Stack Overflow](https://stackoverflow.com/), [r/Embedded](https://www.reddit.com/r/embedded/) or similar question-and-answer website instead.
 First, check if the [RTEdbg manual](https://github.com/RTEdbg/RTEdbg/releases/download/Documentation/RTEdbg.library.and.tools.manual.pdf) already contains an answer to your question or a solution to your problem.

 ## Repository Structure
 This repository contains the RTEdbg data logging library.
 The complete data logging code is in the file 'rtedbg.c'.
 Copy it into your project. <br>